Drew-Sec/OMG-Cable-Android-Script/README.md

 # OMG-Cable-Android-Scripts

-## A collection of Ducky Scripts for OMG Cables
+## A Collection of Ducky Scripts for OMG Cables

 **These scripts are for educational and pentesting purposes only!!
 Use at your own risk!**